Abhi-DevOps-Learning/Terraform_zero_to_hero/README.md

 The EC2 instances will be created, and the state file will be stored safely and securely with the provided backend configuration path.

 **Notes:**

+Then add s3 backend to the main.tf file and run the terraform init, plan, apply. it will store state file to s3 bucket and lock it by DynmoDB.

+**Notes:**